Meth Relapse

 What Should You Do If You Relapse

-For many people with methamphetamine or cocaine dependence, relapse is a natural part of the recovery process.
+With the number of people using meth in New Mexico, relapse is a common occurrence, and for many people, relapse is a natural part of the recovery process.
 You should know what to do and how to handle it to prevent yourself from falling back into a serious cycle.
 Even one use is enough to trigger cravings again and can quickly lead to a loss of control over your substance use.

 In the early days of your treatment, you should make a relapse prevention plan that you can consult when issues arise.
 You might include items on it like who you can call to talk about your strong feelings like a friend, family member, or sponsor.
 This can be a great coping skill during hours when your therapist may not be available.